ogechukwu1/SCA_LAGOS/README.md

 - Click "Create Record Set".

-- Set the "Name" field to your domain name (leave it blank for the root domain).
+- Set the "Name" field to your domain name (leave it blank for the root domain) means that you are setting a record for the root domain itself, without any subdomain.

 - Choose "A - IPv4 address" for the type.